 Over the past decade and a half, virtualization has gone from an engineering toy to a global infrastructure necessity and the evolution of enabling technologies has flourished.
 Most recently, we have seen the introduction of the latest spin on virtualization… “containers”.
-People’s general conception of containers carry the heredity of its lineage and thus has influenced its features and use cases.
+People tend to view containers in light of their virtual machine ancestry and these preconceptions influence feature sets and expected use cases.
 This is both a good and a bad thing…

-For the industry at the forefront of the virtualization front this is a good thing.
-The enterprise and web enabled cloud requirements are very much in alignment with the feature set of virtual machines, and thus the preceding container technologies, but this does not bode as well for the scientific world and specifically the high performance computation (HPC) use case.
-While there are many overlapping features of these two fields, they differ in ways that make a shared implementation generally incompatible.
-While some have been able to leverage custom built resources that can operate on a lower performance scale, a proper integration is difficult and perhaps impossible with today’s technology.
+For industry and enterprise-centric container technologies this is a good thing.
+Web enabled cloud requirements are very much in alignment with the feature set of virtual machines, and thus the preceding container technologies.
+But the idea of containers as miniature virtual machines is a bad thing for the scientific world and specifically the high performance computation (HPC) community.
+While there are many overlapping requirements in these two fields, they differ in ways that make a shared implementation generally incompatible.
+Some groups have leveraged custom-built resources that can operate on a lower performance scale, but proper integration is difficult and perhaps impossible with today’s technology.

 Mobility Of Compute

 Mobility of compute is defined as the ability to define, create and maintain a workflow and be confident that the workflow can be executed on different hosts, operating systems (as long as it is Linux) and service providers.
 Being able to contain the entire software stack, from data files to library stack, and portably move it from system to system is true mobility.

 Singularity achieves this by utilizing a distributable image format that contains the entire container and stack into a single file.
 This file can be copied, shared, archived, and standard UNIX file permissions also apply.
 Additionally containers are portable (even across different C library versions and implementations) which makes sharing and copying an image as easy as